 You have already made an appointment or your residence permit document is about to expire?
 Please, get in touch with the MDC Welcome & Family Office (email@example.com) to discuss your options.
 The Immigration Office has been open to submit online applications again and we shall be glad to give assistance.

-People abroad: Any person who lived in, visited or traveled through a risk area at any point 14 days prior to entering the Federal Republic of Germany, has to obey the respective quarantine regulations of the responsible federal states and stay in complete self-isolation until a negative test result has been obtained.
+People abroad: Any person who lived in, visited or traveled through a risk area at any point 10 days prior to entering the Federal Republic of Germany, has to obey the respective quarantine regulations of the responsible federal states and stay in complete self-isolation for 10 days or until a negative test result has been obtained (testing is possible after five days of quarantine at the earliest).
 The Welcome & Family Office can guide you to thebefore arrival.